Market Data Usage in Brand Management activities

-Brand management is of crucial importance for every company’s success.
-The role of brand management as a function of marketing is to increase the perceived value of a product, service, or brand over time.
+Brand Management is of crucial importance for every company’s success.
+The role of brand management, as a marketing function, is to increase the perceived value of a product, service, or brand over time.

-In other words, to increase customer’s willingness to pay and to create a base of loyal customers with positive brand associations and images, which will be followed by strong brand awareness in the targeted population.
+In other words, to increase customer’s willingness to pay and create a base of loyal customers with positive brand associations and images, which will be followed by strong brand awareness among the targeted population.

 A successful brand manager creates brand awareness by using all 4 elements of the marketing mix, including the price, product packaging, logo, and other visual elements.

-- What is the winning product mix for his brand?
+- What is the winning product mix for his/her brand?

-- The best pricing strategies for successful brand management
+- Best pricing strategies for successful brand management

 - Display share importance in brand growth